HELIOS APP (Viking Centro App)

 Conclusion

-We had to create a reliable and easy-to-use product that offers features designed to engage and motivate users to work out, while also providing health-tracking tools to deliver a comprehensive system for improving their lifestyle.
+We needed to create a reliable and easy-to-use product that offers features designed to engage and motivate users to work out, while also providing health-tracking tools to deliver a comprehensive system for improving their lifestyle.

-The analysis of the solutions was focused on prioritizing the problems according to their impact on the improvement of the application, taking into account the time that each development would cost.
+The analysis of the solutions was focused on prioritizing the problems according to their impact on the improvement of the app, taking into account the time that each development would cost.
 It should be noted that the contractor has already expressed his preferences and which solution is the most urgent, therefore from the delivery of the minimum viable product – the improvements will continue to be incorporated (in the final version) as presented throughout the analysis.

 Quick Wins